NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      -
      - Choice
      - auto, exposed, normal, well-shielded
      - Presence of nearby buildings, trees, obstructions for infiltration model.
-If not provided, the OS-HPXML default (see `HPXML Site <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-site>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Site <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-site>`_) is used.
    * - ``air_leakage_leakiness_description``
      - false
      -